General regulations for undergraduate degrees, undergraduate diplomas, undergraduate certificates, graduate diplomas, and graduate certificates

 Variations and Personal Programme Approvals

-10. The Head of School or Programme Director may, in such cases as they think fit, approve a personal programme of study which does not conform with the General Regulations or the Qualification Regulations for that degree, diploma or certificate while still conforming to the academic standards of the qualification.
+10. The Pro Vice-Chancellor (or delegate) can, under delegated authority from the Academic Board, approve a personal programme of study which does not fully conform with the General Regulations or the Qualification Regulations for an undergraduate degree, diploma or certificate, provided that the programme continues to meet the academic standards of the qualification.

-(f) The extent of variation cannot jeopardise the integrity of the qualification.
-To this end there will be a limit on the extent to which a qualification can be varied.
+(vi) The extent of variation cannot jeopardise the integrity of the qualification.
+To this end there will normally be a limit on the extent to which a qualification can be varied.
 The maximum amount of credit varied will relate to the size of the qualification as follows:

 120 credit qualification: 15 credits